-- Husky Card: The Husky Card is the official identification card for members of the UW community and is available to students, faculty and permanent staff.
+- 1. Husky Card: The Husky Card is the official identification card for members of the UW community and is available to students, faculty and permanent staff.
 Obtaining a Husky Card gives you access to a variety of services.
-You will need to obtain your Husky Card before coming to orientation.
-You will need your Husky Card in order to participate in the Color Vision clinic that occurs during orientation. - 2.
+You will need to obtain your Husky Card before coming to orientation. - 2.
 Your Husky Card is your Health Sciences Building access card for building and library access afterhours.